lart-bangor/research-assistant/docs/source/users/research-task-agt.rst

       Figure 47 - New folder **ZhoEng_Eng_SG** created following the ISO standard code sequence

-Inside your folder, paste your own sound files but copy the standard code sequence described as above for file names for naming your sound files.
+Inside your folder, paste your own sound files but copy the standard code sequence described as above for file names when naming your sound files.

 .. figure:: figures/agtfigure27.png
       :width: 400